morfioce/asynch-js/PITCHME.md

 #### Promise are designed to maintane TRUST by have the following properties:

-@snap[middle fragment]
+@snap[middle span-100 text-08 fragment]
-- A promise is either succeed or fail
+A promise is either succeed or fail
 @snapend
-@snap[middle fragment]
+@snap[middle span-100 text-08 fragment]
-- A promise resolve or reject only once
+A promise resolve or reject only once
 @snapend
-@snap[middle fragment]
+@snap[middle span-100 text-08 fragment]
-- A promise is immutable once resolved
+A promise is immutable once resolved
 @snapend
-@snap[middle fragment]
+@snap[middle span-100 text-08 fragment]
-- A promise message is kept once resolved
+A promise message is kept once resolved
 @snapend
-@snap[middle fragment]
+@snap[middle span-100 text-08 fragment]
-- Exception becomes error
+Exception becomes error
 @snapend

-#### How Promise is better than the old and simple callback?